EXPERTS

 Athletic Greens makes several broad statements about how AG1 may “help you feel sharp and focused while supporting your daily energy levels.”
 I think it’s reasonable to expect that a daily dose of AG1 may help with maintaining a normal energy balance.
 This is mostly due to the inclusion of numerous B-complex vitamins, which are essential for converting the body’s food intake into usable energy.

-For individuals who aren’t getting enough B vitamins from their diet and aren’t taking another multivitamin, AG1 may be useful in combating feelings of fatigue.
-However, although the dosages of B vitamins in AG1 are significant, they may not be as bioavailable as B vitamins from natural sources.
+For individuals who aren’t getting enough B vitamins from their diet and aren’t taking another multivitamin, AG1 Next Gen may be useful in combating feelings of fatigue.
+AG1 may also contribute a small amount of caffeine from matcha leaf powder and cocoa seed extract.

 Gut Health

 Many people take AG1 because they think it will improve their gut health and digestion.
-The Athletic Greens website references a small study in which 97% of participants “felt digestion improved” after 30 days of AG1 supplementation.
+AG1’s website references three small trials in which AG1 supplementation enriches the gut microbiome over the course of the two-week study.
+It’s important to note that this study was conducted using the original formulation of AG1.
 While that is not nearly enough evidence to prove a definitive link, I feel confident that the ingredients in AG1 could have a helpful effect on gut health.

-The blend contains 7.2 billion CFU of the probiotic strains Lactobacillus acidophilus and Bifidobacterium bifidum to help support the gut microbiome.
+The blend contains 10 billion CFU of the 5 different probiotic strains to help support the gut microbiome.
 AG1 also contains inulin, a prebiotic fiber, and bromelain, a dietary enzyme.
 These ingredients may contribute to a healthy balance of “good” gut bacteria, thereby potentially supporting overall digestion.
-In rare cases, some people may experience digestive side effects, so it’s important to talk to your doctor before adding probiotics to your daily routine.
+In rare cases, some people may experience digestive side effects from the increase from 7.2 billion CFUs to 10 billion (the maximum recommended dose), so it’s important to talk to your doctor before adding probiotics to your daily routine.

 Immunity

-On paper, the immune-supporting micronutrients in AG1 are undeniably helpful for most healthy individuals.
+On paper, the immune-supporting micronutrients in AG1 are undeniably helpful for most healthy individuals who eat a balanced diet.
 However, AG1 should be viewed as a complement to an antioxidant-rich diet and not as a replacement for any whole fruits or vegetables.

 Mood Balance

-Athletic Greens suggests that you may feel calmer and better able to deal with life’s daily stressors when you consume AG1 daily.
+Athletic Greens suggests that you may feel calmer and better able to deal with life’s daily stressors when you consume AG1 Next Gen daily.
 Adaptogenic herbs are understood to play a crucial role in helping the body respond to stress, fatigue, and anxiety and have been linked to immune health.
 However, I wish Athletic Greens specified the quantities of adaptogenic herbs and mushrooms in AG1 in order to confirm effective dosages.
+With 83 ingredients packed into one scoop, it’s possible these mood-supporting ingredients are underdosed.

 AG1 is one of the more expensive green powders on the market, so most customers set up a subscription to benefit from significant savings.
-A one-time delivery of AG1 is $99 for a 30-serving pouch, whereas a subscription is $79 per month.
-That works out to $2.63 per serving for subscriptions versus $3.30 per serving for one-time orders.
+Here’s what you can expect to spend on AG1 Next Gen:

-For subscribers, your first delivery will include a welcome kit with an AG1 shaker, scoop, and canister, as well as five single-serving travel packs.
-These travel packs are also available in packs of 30, priced at $109 for a one-time purchase and $89 for a monthly subscription.
+- First subscription deliveries include a welcome kit with an AG1 shaker, scoop, and canister, as well as five single-serving travel packs in the original flavor

 Customer Testimonials

 AG1 is known for its brand partnerships with social media influencers and celebrity athletes like F1 champion Lewis Hamilton and Olympic sprinter Allyson Felix.
-But what do real customers think about AG1?
-The brand has an overall 4.5/5-star rating on their website, and I’ve collected common customer feedback below:
+But what do real customers think about AG1 Next Gen?
+The brand reports 50,000+ 5-star ratings on their website, and I’ve collected common customer feedback below.

 Taste is absolutely a matter of personal opinion, but one that could influence whether or not you keep up with a new habit.
-Customers appear to be divided about the taste and texture of AG1, with some noting the slight sweetness and earthiness and saying it has a “surprisingly OK” flavor, while others say it isn’t to their taste.
+Customers appear to be divided about the taste and texture of AG1 Next Gen, with some noting the slight sweetness and earthiness and saying it has a “surprisingly OK” flavor, while others say it isn’t to their taste.

-Some noted the powdery, chalky texture, though overall, the majority of customers seemed to find the taste palatable and preferred drinking AG1 to a daily regimen of dietary supplements in tablet form.
+For both flavors, some noted the powdery, chalky texture, though overall, the majority of customers seemed to find the taste palatable and preferred drinking AG1 Next Gen to a daily regimen of dietary supplements in tablet form.

 “Great product.
 Great taste.
 Too grainy for me, even mixed with other things.” - Makayla O.